Tri-State Water Wars (AL, GA, FL)

 Advocating for the Long-Term Health of Two Major River Basins

-For decades, Georgia, Alabama, and Florida have been battling over the future allocation of water in two major river basins that cross their borders (the Alabama-Coosa-Tallapoosa and the Apalachicola-Chattahoochee-Flint water basins).
-Georgia wants to have enough water to allow metro Atlanta to continue growing, while Alabama and Florida—the downstream users—want enough water flowing for their own economic well-being.
-The dispute involves several federal agencies, courts and mediators, and its outcome is one of the most important environmental issues facing the region today.
+For decades, Georgia, Alabama, and Florida have been battling over the future allocation of water in two major river basins that cross their borders (the Alabama-Coosa-Tallapoosa and the Apalachicola-Chattahoochee-Flint basins).
+Georgia wants to have enough water to allow metro Atlanta to continue growing, while Alabama and Florida—the downstream users—want enough water flowing for their current and future economic well-being.
+The dispute has involved several local, state and federal agencies, courts and mediators, and its outcome is one of the most important environmental issues facing the region today.

 Each state has its own concerns about the proper allocation of water:

-- Georgia As the upstream user, Georgia wants to have enough water to continue growing, particularly in booming metro Atlanta, in addition to cities such as Columbus and heavy agricultural usage in the state’s southwest corner.
+- Georgia As the upstream user, Georgia wants to have enough water to continue growing, particularly in booming metro Atlanta, in addition to supplying cities such as Columbus and heavy agricultural usage in the state’s southwest corner.
+The problem is that Atlanta is not in a water-rich area of the state, and it sprawls across the tops of multiple river systems that drain into the Atlantic Ocean and Gulf of Mexico.

-- Alabama A downstream user, Alabama is concerned that Atlanta’s ever-increasing thirst for water will severely limit its own use of water for power generation, municipal supply, fisheries and other uses.
+- Alabama Alabama is concerned that Atlanta’s ever-increasing thirst for water will severely limit its own use of water for power generation, municipal supply, fisheries and other uses.

-- Florida Another downstream user, Florida wants enough freshwater to reach the Apalachicola Bay to sustain its multi-million dollar shellfish industry, which is under severe ecological stress.
+- Florida Florida wants enough freshwater to reach the Apalachicola Bay to sustain its multi-million dollar shellfish industry, which is under severe ecological stress.

 What’s Being Done

-The Army Corps of Engineers is now revising its drought contingency plan and water control manuals for both river basins.
-SELC is thoroughly analyzing and critiquing these revisions as part of the ongoing federal environmental review process.
+The Army Corps of Engineers is now revising its drought contingency plan and water control manuals for the Apalachicola-Chattahoochee-Flint basin and has recently completed a new manual for the Alabama-Coosa-Tallapoosa basin (which was immediately challenged in court by metro Atlanta).
+SELC is thoroughly analyzing and critiquing these revisions as part of the federal environmental review process.

 Charting a New Course for Clean Water in Alabama: Developing a State Water Plan

-SELC joined forces with the Alabama Rivers Alliance and other citizen groups to lobby the governor and legislators to develop a water plan that would strengthen Alabama’s position for negotiating its water needs.
-These groups have been advocating for a comprehensive science-based “water budget,” that will ensure enough water for local communities, businesses, and sustainable aquatic ecosystems.
+SELC joined forces with the Alabama Rivers Alliance and other citizen groups to lobby the governor and legislators to develop a water plan that would strengthen Alabama’s position for negotiating its water needs, while improving protections of its water resources.
+These groups have been advocating for a comprehensive science-based plan that will ensure enough water for local communities, businesses, farmers and sustainable aquatic ecosystems.

-In 2012, Governor Bentley tasked a group of state agencies to suggest an implementation plan.
+In 2012, Governor Robert Bentley tasked a group of state agencies to provide recommendations for an implementation plan.
 These agencies released the Alabama Water Resources Management Policy Report in April 2014 and continue to make progress toward creating water policy for the state.
 Now, SELC is pushing for the implementation of the majority of those suggestions as enforceable policies.

 In the News